DanielePassabi/BDT_Project_2021/README.md

 In folder `database_backup` it is possible to run a script to generate a backup of the MySQL database.

-In the `config.py`, it is possible to provide customized database settings and the forlder in which to save the dump.
+In the `config.py`, it is possible to provide customized database settings and the folder in which to save the dump.

 It is suggested to periodically dump files, possibly in clouds or on a different machine from the one with the original database.

-### *Final App: Predict Tander Winner*
+### *Final App: Predict Tender Winner*

 The final application is based on the following configuration files and scripts.